carloscuesta/gitmoji-cli/README.md

 ## About

-This project provides an easy solution for using [**gitmoji**](https://github.com/carloscuesta/gitmoji) from your command line. gitmoji-cli removes the hassle of searching the emoji code and gitmoji description.
+This project provides an easy solution for using [**gitmoji**](https://github.com/carloscuesta/gitmoji) from your command line.
+Gitmoji-cli solves the hassle of searching through the gitmoji list.
 Includes a bunch of options you can play with! :tada:

 ## Install

-Install gitmoji from npm:

 ```bash
 $ npm i -g gitmoji-cli